Title: Education Programs Intern

-This fall our program will focus on gaining a wider audience on social media and other online platforms.
-The ultimate goal is to create content that will aid teachers and parents through the homeschooling process.
+This Winter/Spring our program will focus on gaining a wider audience on social media and other online platforms as well as traditional after-school program lessons.
+The ultimate goal is to create and deliver content that furthers the mission of the Dunes Center while providing enrichment to our community.
 Lessons should incorporate hands-on activities aimed to expose students to STEAM (Science, Technology, Engineering, Arts, and Mathematics) topics.

 They will also be responsible for leading sessions of the off-site afterschool and other educational programs.
 Interns are also required to spend four to six hours weekly as a museum docent and/or at Dunes center Special events.